Nico-FR/TADkit_dev2/README.md

 # 5 Analysis

-Two functions allow to analyzed and visualized distributions of any
+Several functions allow to analyzed and visualized distributions of any annotations, in two different ways:
-annotations:

--   on both sides of the TAD boundaries,
+-   on both sides of TAD boundaries,
--   or within TAD domains.
+-   or within TADs.

 ## 5.1 Around boundaries